JagerAfterDark/JagerAfterDark/README.md

     <li>⛥ Minecraft & Geometry Dash 🖱️</li>
       <br>
 <blockquote>
-4,300 hours on GD btw 🥹 my Hardest is Requiem
+4,500 hours on GD btw 🥹 my Hardest is Requiem according to AREDL but in personal opinion my hardest is Wasureta. on minecraft and code and build maps! my PlanetMinecraft name is @JagerAfterDark!
+I only have 1 map uploaded and the moment and its kinda broken but once you read about the story its a miracle it came out at all.
 </blockquote>
               <p align="center">
     <img width="350" src="Assets/zoink.png">